openwallet-foundation-labs/identity-credential/README.md

     public static final String BASE_URL = "<YOUR_WEBSITE_URL>";
 ```

+There is currently a test instance of this application available at https://mdoc-reader-external.uc.r.appspot.com/.

 ## Reference Applications

 This repository also contains two applications to show how to use the library.